Hystyic/carapp/README.md

-# Luxury Car App
+# Car App

-This is a Flutter-based mobile application designed to showcase luxury cars and allow users to browse, share, bookmark, and purchase car ownership slots.
+This is a Flutter-based mobile application designed to showcase cars and allow users to browse, share, bookmark, and purchase car ownership slots.
 The app includes multiple screens, such as a main listing page, a product detail page, and a review section for user feedback.

 ## Features